-Federal regulation requires that the planning process be conducted utilizing the 3-C approach-continuous, cooperative, and comprehensive.
+Federal regulations require that the planning process be conducted utilizing the 3-C approach-continuing, cooperative, and comprehensive.
 Federal legislation also includes planning factors which identify primary considerations in transportation planning.
-Eight planning factors were originally outlined in the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) and carried forward by MAP-21 (Moving Ahead for Progress in the 21st century), which was signed into law in 2012.
+Eight planning factors were originally outlined in the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) and were carried forward by the Moving Ahead for Progress in the 21st Century Act (MAP-21), which was signed into law in 2012.
 An additional two factors were added in 2015 by the Fixing America's Surface Transportation (FAST) Act.